 Verbs Followed by Infinitives List

-The following verbs are followed by the to-infinitive:
+The following verbs list in English are followed by the infinitives:

 I can’t afford to spend any more money this week.